 We absolutely do not encourage or endorse this type of wildlife interaction operation.
 For more information on why this is not good for Africa's wild animals, please see our detailed blog post on the subject.

-Then after lunch we take an afternoon game drive in a private game reserve of Greater Kruger Park, going in search of the Big Five and other wildlife.
+Then after lunch, we take an afternoon game drive in a private game reserve of Greater Kruger Park, going in search of the Big Five and other wildlife.
 Our game drive lasts into the night when we use spotlights to find nocturnal animals and birds.
+We return to our tented camp to soak up the atmosphere around the campfire.

 Day three begins with an early morning game walk in the private reserve, with a local game ranger.
 Walking in the bush is a thrilling experience as we may encounter large mammals at any time.
 The game walk is also the best way to see the details of the bush up close, seeing animal tracks and signs of life, as well as smaller creatures and plants as we explore.

-In the evenings we relax around the campfire before retiring to our twin-share Meru tents with en suite bathrooms.
-We are immersed in nature at the tented lodge which is located in the Big Five Balule Private Game Reserve, forming part of Greater Kruger.
+In the evenings we relax around the campfire before retiring to our twin-share Meru tents with en-suite bathrooms.
+We are immersed in nature at the tented camp which is located in the Big Five Balule Private Game Reserve, forming part of Greater Kruger.

 Today we head for the majestic Drakensberg or Ukhahlamba "Barrier of Spears" Mountains.